 Every numeric parameter is aQuantity: { value, unit }.
 The unit travels with the value, so 80 is never ambiguous between percent, kilowatts, or amps.

 target, power, reserve. target is an upper bound for charge and a lower bound for discharge. power caps the rate. reserve preserves a state-of-charge floor while the mode runs.
+The thermostat reuses target for heat and cool, and adds heatSetpoint and coolSetpoint for the auto comfort band.
+The EV charger’s charge and idle take no parameters at all.
+The shape is always {value, unit}; the unit (percent, kw, celsius) tells you the quantity.

 Per-mode execution support